skm1995/file-to-array-converter/README.md

 # file-to-array-converter

 App which converts .csv .json .xml files into arrays and display as a table.
+Files are located under: public/files directory.

 - PHP7
 - Docker